LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [The Best Leaders Are Constant Learners](https://hbr.org/2015/10/the-best-leaders-are-constant-learners) - HBR article by Kenneth Mikkelsen and Harold Jarche.
 Takeaway: "Leaders that stay on top of society’s changes do so by being receptive and able to learn."

+- [CEOs Should Stop Thinking that Execution Is Somebody Else’s Job; It Is Theirs](https://hbr.org/2017/11/ceos-should-leave-strategy-to-their-team-and-save-their-focus-for-execution) - by Roger L. Martin.
+Takeaway: "Usually when businesspeople talk about 'strategy' and 'execution,' the former is the act of making choices and the latter the act of obeying them.
+My quibble with this characterization is that the things that happen in the activity called 'strategy' and the activity called 'execution' are identical: people are making choices about what to do and what not to do.
+In my 36 years of working with companies, I still haven’t seen an example of a strategy that was so tightly specified that the people 'executing' it didn’t have to make major choices—choices as tricky and important as the so-called 'strategy choices' themselves."

 - [The Difference Between Amateurs and Professionals](https://www.farnamstreetblog.com/2017/08/amateurs-professionals/) - by Farnam Street.
 Takeaway: a series of bullet points identifying the differences.
 Examples: "Amateurs give up at the first sign of trouble and assume they’re failures.
 Professionals see failure as part of the path to growth and mastery;
 Amateurs don’t have any idea what improves the odds of achieving good outcomes.
 Professionals do."